algosup/2023-2024-project-5-flutter-team-3/Mockup/MockupManual.md

 ## Color Palette

-The color palette we have chosen for our application is as it follows:
+The color palette we have chosen for our application is as follows:

 ![Color Palette](https://github.com/algosup/2023-2024-project-5-flutter-team-3/blob/documents/Mockup/img/ColorPalette.png)